vlulla/vlulla.github.io/NOTES_R.md

      How do we know that it contains more information?
 Simple, we saw it printed when we examined the model object!!

- 27. While using data.table don't use %in% or match when you want to search/subset by some character string matching.
-While it will not raise errors it is unclear when this will or won't work!
+ 27. While using data.table don't use `%in%` or `match` when you want to search/subset by some character string matching.
+While these functions will not raise errors it is unclear whether these functions will, or won't, work!
 Use `chmatch` or `%chin%` instead!
-See ?chmatch for more information.
+See `?chmatch` for more information.

  28. You can attach a saved object.
 Learned this from Martin Maechler's talk (slide 28 found on